MarkPearlCoZa/Blog_General/_posts/2016-05-27-Dealing-with-change.md

 tags: Change
 category: Soft
 ---
-> An Optimist is someone who figures that taking a step backward after taking a step forward is not a disaster, it’s more like a cha-cha
+> An optimist is someone who figures that taking a step backward after taking a step forward is not a disaster, it’s more like a cha-cha

 Biggest challenges in creating change are: